: Senior Accountant, Revenue Recognition & Allocation

 The position will be based at GFN’s global headquarters in Chicago, Illinois, USA (remote location as needed during the COVID-19 crisis).

-Please email a cover letter, resume, and salary expectations to email@example.com
+Please email a cover letter and resume to firstname.lastname@example.org

 The Global FoodBanking Network embraces a philosophy that recognizes and values diversity.
 Its goal is to attract, develop, and retain a talented, diverse workforce in a culture where all employees will contribute to their fullest potential.
 EOE